 Fire and smoke curtains for airports are normally designed to remain hidden until deployed when activated by an alarm or detector signal, seamlessly matching the airport’s often unique ceiling configuration.
 Coopers Fire fire curtains and smoke curtains are completely bespoke and each curtain configuration is expertly designed according to the individual building and its own fire exits and safety procedures.
 It is this design, whereby the curtains descend safely to their operational position upon an alarm or detection signal, which helps enable a safer form of evacuation.

-Solutions are available in different ratings from 30 minute protection to up to 240 minutes and with no restrictions for minimum or maximum widths, Coopers Fire fire and smoke curtains are therefore a fantastic solution to enhance safety in large expansive open areas, as well as providing a bespoke solution tailored to individual needs and budgets
+Solutions are available in different ratings from 30 minute protection to up to 240 minutes and with no restrictions for minimum or maximum widths, Coopers Fire, Smoke and Fire curtains are therefore a fantastic solution to enhance safety in large expansive open areas, as well as providing a bespoke solution tailored to individual needs and budgets

 Case Study: Dubai International Airport